MrDongdongLin/tidybib/README.md

 # Tidy bib, the art of typesetting

 - author: Donny
 - email:  dongdonglin8@gmail.com

 ## Introduction

-"Donald E. Knuth became so frustrated with the inability of the latter system to approach the quality of the previous volumes, which were typeset using the older system, that he took time out to work on digital typesetting and created $\TeX$ and Metafont." ---wiki
+"Donald E. Knuth became so frustrated with the inability of the latter system to approach the quality of the previous volumes, which were typeset using the older system, that he took time out to work on digital typesetting and created TeX and Metafont." ---wiki

-Knuth creates $\TeX$ for easy and simple typesetting, so a complex tex file is intolerable.
+Knuth creates TeX for easy and simple typesetting, so a complex tex file is intolerable.

 There are many databases that provide comprehensive citation data, such as Web of Science, IEEE.
 There are also different formats of bib file from different database.
 They are often difficult to read.
 So I develop the tool `tidybib` to get a tidy bib files.

 Items need to process:

 1. "% -----"
 2. "@string{-----}" ignore case
 3. "@inproceedings{-----}" ignore case